apache/fluo-website/docs/fluo/1.0.0-beta-2/applications.md

 ---
-layout: page
+layout: fluo-doc
 title: Creating Fluo applications
-permalink: /docs/1.0.0-beta-2/applications/
+version: 1.0.0-beta-2
 ---

 Once you have Fluo installed and running on your cluster, you can now run Fluo applications which consist of